-- ► If you're not collecting SOCIAL SECURITY BENEFITS You become eligible for Medicare Part A the first day of the month you turn 65 years old.
-You should apply for coverage three months before your 65th birthday. - If you're still working past 65, see page 7 for more information on Special Enrollment Periods.
-MEDIGAP OFFERED BY PRIVATE INSURANCE COMPANIES - ► Helps to cover gaps in original Medicare coverage - ► Minimizes out-of-pocket expenses - ► Helps with things like deductibles, co-pays and coinsurance - Does not cover Part D prescription deductibles or coinsurance amounts MEDICARE DOESN'T COVER dental, vision, hearing or long-term care costs.
+- ► If you're already collecting SOCIAL SECURITY BENEFITS You'll be automatically enrolled in Parts A and B at 65. - If you're not collecting SOCIAL SECURITY BENEFITS You become eligible for Medicare Part A the first day of the month you turn 65 years old.
+You should apply for coverage three months before your 65th birthday. - If you're still working past 65 and are covered by your employer's group health insurance, you will have a Special Enrollment Period when you retire to sign up.
+See page 7 for more information.
+MEDIGAP OFFERED BY PRIVATE INSURANCE COMPANIES . . . . . . . . . . .

+- Helps to cover gaps in original Medicare coverage - Minimizes out-of-pocket expenses - Helps with things like deductibles, co-pays and coinsurance - Does not cover Part D prescription deductibles or coinsurance amounts

 CONSIDER THIS

-60%
+60% Studies suggest that

-Studies suggest that 60% of Americans over 65 will need some type of longterm care at some point.1
+60% of Americans over 65 will need some type of longterm care at some point.

 \$108,405

-The average cost of nursing home care was \$108,405 in 2021.2
+The average cost of nursing home care was \$108,405 in 2021.

 <2%

-Medicare pays less than 2% of all long-term care cases for a maximum of only 100 days.3
+Medicare pays less than 2% of all long-term care cases for a maximum of only 100 days.

-Sources:

-- 1 longtermcare.gov

-- 2 Genworth Cost of Care Survey, 2020
+Sources: longtermcare.gov Genworth Cost of Care Survey, 2020

-- 3The Health Insurance Association of America
+The Health Insurance Association of America

 YOUR RETIREMENT INCOME PICTURE

 Within your retirement income plan, healthcare coverage should be considered an essential need, paid for by your reliable income, such as Social Security or pension payouts.
 If your reliable income isn't enough to cover basic needs, you may have to tap your retirement assets.
 Your financial advisor can help you estimate your essential expenses, including healthcare costs, to determine whether your expected retirement income will be enough to cover them.

-THE TRUTH ABOUT MEDICARE

-The majority of retired Americans expect Medicare to cover their healthcare costs, but in reality, Medicare only pays about 59% of current retirees' medical costs, according to the Employee Benefit Research Institute.
+THE TRUTH ABOUT MEDICARE The majority of retired Americans expect Medicare to cover their healthcare costs, but in reality, Medicare only pays about 59% of current retirees' medical costs, according to the Employee Benefit Research Institute.
 For instance, you'll still have co-pays, premiums and deductibles, and Medicare doesn't cover hearing, dental, vision or long-term care costs.
 Some retirees are lucky enough to receive a retiree healthcare benefit from a former employer, but that has become increasingly rare.
 Many turn to supplemental insurance to cover the remaining costs.

-By the Numbers

-68 Average life expectancy in 1950

-74 Average life expectancy in 1980

-88 Average life expectancy in 2020

-Source: Centers for Disease Control and Prevention, HealthView Services: 2020 Retirement Health Care Costs Data Report
+By the Numbers 68 Average life expectancy in 195074 Average life expectancy in 198088 Average life expectancy in 2020 Source: Centers for Disease Control and Prevention, HealthView Services: 2020 Retirement Health Care Costs Data Report